CasiExten/Table-BlackJack-Extention/README.md

 ## Description

-This is a Google Chrome extension that displays a Blackjack table when opened.
+This is a browser extension that displays a Blackjack table when opened.
 The extension includes the following features:
 - A fully functional Blackjack table interface.
 - A button to reveal and manage side bets.